schramm-famm/vm/README.md

 these instructions, you don't have to run them again.
 You can run `vagrant suspend` within the vm folder to pause your VM and `vagrant up` to start it up again.

+## Updating VM
+To safely apply changes that have been made to the VM provisioning process, run `vagrant halt` and then `vagrant up --provision`.